dimforge/rapier/c/README.md

 There are no compatibility aliases.
 Rebuild consumers using the matching header, library, dimension, precision, and feature configuration.

+See [API reference](#api-reference) for searchable Doxygen documentation and build instructions.

 ## C names

 Functions use a dimension prefix and camelCase: `r2NewWorld` in 2D and